qiskit-community/qiskit-dynamics/docs/userguide/advanced_system_modelling.rst

 1. How-to build operators acting on tensor product spaces
 ---------------------------------------------------------

 Here we will walk-through the construction of operators acting on a tri-partite system.
-Here, we define three 2-dimensional subsystems:
+First, we define three 2-dimensional subsystems:

 .. jupyter-execute::